- A Computer Glitch: Meaning

-At the end of the registry repair process, you will get the “Items cleaned out” notification along with the “View detailed report” link, which you can click to read a comprehensive cleanup report.
+- At the end of the registry repair process, you will get the “Items cleaned out” notification along with the “View detailed report” link, which you can click to read a comprehensive cleanup report.

 - Compact Windows Registry

 - Click the “Compact Windows registry” link in the middle pane of the Clean Up tab to load the Auslogics Registry Defrag tool.

 - Read the information on the page, then click the Analyze button.
 The tool will analyze your current registry status and figure out the best optimization strategy.

+- Review the scan results.
+The tool will display the extent to which the registry has been fragmented and tell you whether any fix or improvement is required.
 Note: If Windows is installed on a solid-state drive, Disk Defrag may show up the “Your system is not fragmented” message.
 This is because, unlike HDDs, solid-state drives are not particularly affected by fragmentation.

 - Select Defrag Now to commence defragmenting the registry or “Defrag on next computer reboot” to schedule the operation for the next time you start up the PC.

-At the end of the registry defragmentation process, you will get a notification that your registry has been defragged (if applicable) along with the “View detailed report” link, which you can click to read a comprehensive cleanup report.
+- At the end of the registry defragmentation process, you will get a notification that your registry has been defragged (if applicable) along with the “View detailed report” link, which you can click to read a comprehensive cleanup report.

 There are situations when your PC cannot work properly due to a computer glitch, meaning something is wrong with your system.
 From random crashes to general slowdowns to strange noises, glitches vary in form and severity, yet they all have something in common – they decrease your productivity and ruin your user experience.